-The absolute best way to use Thanksgiving leftovers, this turkey and brie panini with cranberry and spinach is one of my all-time favorite sandwiches!
+The absolute best way to use Thanksgiving leftovers, this turkey cranberry brie sandwich (panini!) is one of my all-time favorite sandwiches!

 When you have surfaced from all things turkey brining, roll making, pie baking, and anything else you may be tackling for tomorrow’s big Thanksgiving feast, come back here, and read up on this sandwich.